blak3r/treadspan/README.md

 ## TODOs (Things actively working on)
 HIGH
 - ~~put code in place for fixing duration if time not set at start (mobile app shouldnt crash)~~
+- ~~did i remove the reconnectWifiIfNecessary(); in periodicNtpUpdate~~
+- NTP... go to the config_time method?
+- Mobile App - Display total steps
+- FTMS - need a means of converting distance --> steps.
+-

 MED
 - ~~WIFI Reconnect code on Arduino.~~
 - Future proof the BLE protocol by adding a few additional options.
 -- Payload Version
--- Ability to include calories, average speed, etc if we wanted to log workouts also.
+-- Ability to include distance, calories, average speed, etc if we wanted to log workouts also.
 -- ~~Send time to device, Would be useful for an RTC based version.~~